 In keeping with this definition, you may self-identify by answering “Yes” to the question.
 You may further specify 1 of the following: First Nations, Métis or Inuit.
 If you do not meet this definition or do not wish to declare your status, leave the field blank or select “No/Undeclared”.

 You may choose to indicate whether either of your parents/guardians attended a university or college.
 You are not required to provide this information; however, if you do, we will forward it to your chosen universities so they can inform you of specific services available to first-generation students.

 Citizenship and Language Information

 Status in Canada and Country of Citizenship

-- Status in Canada and Country of Citizenship (at the time of applying) is required.
+- Status in Canada and Country of Citizenship (at the time you apply) is required.

 - If you are a Canadian citizen, check the Status in Canada box marked “Canadian Citizen” and record “Canada” as your Country of Citizenship.